unpoly/unpoly/src/unpoly/pages/targeting-fragments.md

 When clicking on *"Show full card #2"*, Unpoly will replace the `.card-text` within the second card.

 The interaction origin can only be considered in the current page, but not in the server response.
 In the example above the server is expected to only render a single `.card` element.

+### Disabling region-aware fragment matching

+If matching fragments around the origin does not work for you, you can tell Unpoly to use the fragment matching the target selector:

+- Pass a `{ match: 'first' }` option to a function that matches a fragment.
+- Set an `[up-match=first]` option on a link or form that matches a fragment.
+- Configure `up.fragment.config.match = 'first` to disable region-aware fragment matching for all functions and elements.
+You can then opt in again with `{ match: 'region' }` or `[up-link=region]`.

 ## Dealing with missing targets